endlessm/godot-block-coding/README.md

 ## WIP

-Support should be added for blocks that have two inner blocks (e.g. if/else statements), and blocks should also be able to be inserted, not just appended.
+- [x] Support should be added for blocks that have two inner blocks (e.g. if/else statements)

+- [ ] Blocks should also be able to be inserted, not just appended.

 ## pre-commit